What a nurse is

 - be a registered nurse with no restrictions on practice

-- have 5,000 hours of experience at the advanced clinical nursing practice level within the past 6 years
+- have 5,000 hours of experience at the advanced clinical nursing practice level in the past 6 years

-- have completed an approved program of study at a master degree level
+- have completed an approved program of study at a master degree level, and

 - comply with the NMBA’s nurse practitioner standards for practice.

-Most NPs are employed by state and territory governments in acute care settings.
-NPs are also employed in private settings, either as an employee or in their own practice.
+State and territory governments employ most NPs in acute care settings.
+Private settings also employ NPs, either as employees or in their own practice.

 What a midwife is

-In Australia, midwives must have completed an approved course in midwifery through a university and be registered with the NMBA.
-The titles ‘midwife’ and ‘midwife practitioner’ are protected under the Health Practitioner Regulation National Law.
+In Australia, midwives must have completed an approved course in midwifery through a university and register with the NMBA.
+The Health Practitioner Regulation National Law protects the titles of ‘midwife’ and ‘midwife practitioner’.
 A midwife is not the same as a doula.